 -Find out about taxes and hire an accountant.You may want to file your own taxes if you are a small company.
 As you grow, it will be easier to have an accountant do the work.
 More info about taxes here: http://tax.vermont.gov/business-and-corp/register-renew-close-business and http://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Starting-a-Business

 -Register as a Contractor in Vermont.Contact your local government to see if you need to register.

 Business software will streamline your handyman business before you even start, giving you visibility and control over all your leads, sales, jobs, and tasks from a single program to get your company on the fast track toward growth.

 You’ll also be able to create estimates, place material orders, automate the boring (but necessary) stuff, empowering you and your team to finish jobs on time and on budget.
 Try JobNimbus for Free!

 Since you will be self-employed, you will need your own health insurance.
 If you have employees, you will need a plan that will include their health needs also.

 You may be required to obtain a license to operate your handyman business in a particular locale, whether you are a resident, or not.

-You may need to apply for permits before commencing certain types of handyman-related jobs, depending on your location.
+Depending on the locale, you may need to apply for permits before commencing certain types of handyman-related jobs.

 Depending on how many employees you have, you may need to follow OSHA regulations. http://www.osha.gov